prominence-eosc/examples/README.md

 ### lammps-bench-fixed-size-single-node
 This runs sequentially the 5 benchmark problems described here: https://github.com/lammps/lammps/tree/master/bench.
 These are the parallel fixed-size runs using 8 processors on a single node using Open MPI.

+### lammps-bench-fixed-size-single-node-openmp
+This runs sequentially the 5 benchmark problems described here: https://github.com/lammps/lammps/tree/master/bench.
+These are the parallel fixed-size runs using 8 processors on a single node using OpenMP.